Ziegeraze/puppies/README.md

     *   **URL:** `{{BASE_URL}}/posts/{{POST_1_ID}}/likes?userId={{USER_1_ID}}`
     *   **Headers:** `Authorization`: `Bearer {{USER_1_TOKEN}}`
 *   **Expected Response:** `200 OK`.
 (The like count should not increase, no error should occur).
+*   **Expected Database State:** No changes to the `LIKES` table (assuming the like from Step 12 already exists and the operation is idempotent or handles duplicates gracefully).

 **Step 14: Fetch User 1's (Alice's) Profile**